 Two Faculty Positions in Theoretical Physics

 The Department of Physics at the University of Guelph and Perimeter Institute for Theoretical Physics invite applications for two joint positions at the Assistant Professor level in theoretical physics.
 These are tenure-track faculty positions at Guelph, combined with an Associate Membership at Perimeter Institute.
-We are looking for candidates who will integrate our efforts and reinforce our strengths in theoretical physics.
-Areas of common interest to the Department and Perimeter Institute include astrophysics, cosmology, high energy physics, gravitational physics and mathematical physics.
+We are looking for candidates who will integrate with our efforts and reinforce our strengths in theoretical gravitational physics; we also welcome applications in all related areas including astrophysics, cosmology, and high energy physics.
 The successful candidates will be expected to spend time at both institutions, and will benefit from a reduction in teaching load.

-The Department of Physics counts 15 faculty members and offers strong undergraduate and graduate programs to the Ph.D. level.
+The Department of Physics counts 16 faculty members and offers strong undergraduate and graduate programs to the Ph.D. level.
 Research areas include astrophysics and gravitation, biophysics and medical physics, condensed matter physics and material nanoscience, physics education, planetary surface exploration, and subatomic physics.
-More information is available at www.physics.uoguelph.ca.
+More information is available on the University of Guelph's Department of Physics website.
 Perimeter Institute is a leading global centre for fundamental research in theoretical physics.
 The Institute offers an exceptional research environment and is currently staffed with 23 faculty and 14 associate faculty members.
 It currently has strong research efforts in condensed matter physics, cosmology, mathematical physics, quantum fields and strings, quantum foundations, quantum gravity, quantum information and particle physics.
-More information about Perimeter Institute is available at www.perimeterinstitute.ca.
+More information about Perimeter Institute is available on the Perimeter Institute's website.

 The successful candidates will have a Ph.D. in theoretical physics or a closely related field, postdoctoral experience, and will have demonstrated exceptional strength in independent research.
 The candidates will also have a proven ability or demonstrated potential for teaching.

-To apply, electronic (PDF) versions of a letter of application, curriculum vitae, statement of research interests, statement of teaching philosophy, list of publications and at least three letters of recommendations must be submitted to the website: www.perimeterinstitute.ca/applications/338
+To apply, electronic (PDF) versions of a letter of application, curriculum vitae, statement of research interests, statement of teaching philosophy, publications list, and at least three letters of recommendations must be submitted to the Perimeter Institute's website.

-Further information about the search can be obtained from Leonid Brown, Chair, Department of Physics, University of Guelph, Guelph, Ontario, Canada N1G 2W1.
-Consideration of applications will begin on January 15, 2015 but applications will be accepted until the position is filled.
+Further information about the search can be obtained from Paul Garrett, Chair, Department of Physics, University of Guelph, Guelph, Ontario, Canada N1G 2W1.
+Consideration of applications will begin on December 1, 2015 but applications will be accepted until the position is filled.

-All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents of Canada will be given priority.
 The University of Guelph is committed to equity in its policies, practices, and programs, supports diversity in its teaching, learning and work environments, and ensures that applications for members of underrepresented groups are seriously considered under its employment equity policy.
-All qualified individuals who would contribute to the further diversification of our University community are encouraged to apply.
+All qualified individuals who could contribute to the further diversification of our University community are encouraged to apply.

 Note: GTA job postings and applications have been centralized and are available at the following url: www.uoguelph.ca/sessional_ta/